The Vietnam War (TV series): Interviewees

 Photographs and additional details about the interviewees can be seen on the PBS website.

 Home media

 The Vietnam War was released on Blu-ray and DVD on September 19, 2017.
 Extras include a 45-minute preview program, two segments on the lives of two of the series' participants, and deleted scenes.
 The series is also available for digital download, and can also be seen on Kanopy.

 Book

-Accompanying the series is a 640-page companion book, The Vietnam War: An Intimate History by Geoffrey Ward and Ken Burns.
+Accompanying the series is a 640-page companion book, The Vietnam War: An Intimate History by Ward and Burns.
 Containing an introduction by Burns and Novick, it was published by Burns’ long-time publisher, Alfred A. Knopf, and released on September 5, 2017.